Can My Landlord Make Me Remove My Satellite Dish?

 You may have a defense to an unlawful detainer (eviction) action because the satellite dish has been installed on the deck for eight years and the landlord has known about it for at least three years and didn’t say anything.

-If you voluntarily remove the satellite dish, given the facts you stated, I don’t think you would have much of a case for a reduction of rent at the Rent Board based upon a substantial decrease in housing services because the landlord did not provide the service in the first place.
+Even if you voluntarily remove the satellite dish, given the facts you presented, I don’t think you would have much of a case for a reduction of rent at the Rent Board based upon a substantial decrease in housing services because the landlord did not provide the service in the first place.
 “Landlords may defend a decrease in services petition by proving that the item was not a housing service provided, promised or reasonably expected at the commencement of the tenancy.”

-If the landlord threatens to evict you for breach of the lease (Rent Ordinance § 37.9(2)), or nuisance (Rent Ordinance § 37.9(3), I would also advise you to remove the satellite dish and move it to an area within your exclusive use.
+If the landlord threatens to evict you for breach of the lease (Rent Ordinance § 37.9(2)), or nuisance (Rent Ordinance § 37.9(3), I would advise you to remove the satellite dish.
 Why?
 Because you don’t want to be defendant in an unlawful detainer (eviction) lawsuit, even if the landlord’s claims are bullshit.

 Remember your rights don’t mean squat unless you have the means to assert them.
 More and more in this country rights are for the rich.

 Evictions are very expensive to defend and landlords know this.
 Landlords bet that they can outspend a tenant in legal fees and they’re usually right, so it doesn’t matter what lies they tell or what asinine legal theories they assert.
 It would be worth it to your landlord to spend $100,000.00 to evict you.
-If you have lived in rent-controlled apartment since 1996 he will likely increase the value of his building by a million bucks if he can get you out!
+If you have lived in rent-controlled apartment since 1996 he will likely increase the value of his building by a million bucks!

 That’s why all San Francisco tenants should not only vote for but work hard to pass Measure F that would provide for legal representation for all San Francisco tenants who are faced with legal proceedings to evict them from their residence.